rucio/rucio/etc/docker/helm/rucio-server/README.md

 ##  Data Management for science in the Big Data era.

 Rucio is a project that provides services and associated libraries for allowing scientific collaborations to manage large volumes of data spread across facilities at multiple institutions and organisations.
-Rucio has been developed by the ATLAS. experiment.
+Rucio has been developed by the `ATLAS <https://atlas.cern/>`_ experiment.
 It offers advanced features, is highly scalable and modular.
-Rucio is a data management solution that could cover the needs of different communities in the scientific domain (e.g., HEP, astronomy, biology).

 ## QuickStart